-In any case, while most of us think about washing our clothes, we don’t typically think about sanitizing them — or maybe we just think they’re one and the same.
+While most of us think about washing our clothes, we don’t typically think about disinfecting them.
+Or maybe we think they’re one and the same.

-While washing/cleaning our clothes often is a necessity, it’s important that we disinfect them from time to time, too.
+While washing our clothes often is a necessity, it’s important that we disinfect them from time to time, too.
 If you’re wondering what the difference is, Medical News Today explained it brilliantly:

 “Cleaning and disinfecting are different processes.